What is data science?

 The data scientist delivers the final model with documentation and deploys the new dataset into production after testing, so it can play an active role in a business.
 Predictions from a deployed model can be used for business decisions.

-Data scientists might also use web-based data science notebooks, such as Zeppelin Notebooks, throughout the much of the process for data ingestion, discovery, analytics, visualization, and collaboration.
+Data scientists might also use web-based data science notebooks, such as Zeppelin Notebooks, throughout the much of the process for data ingestion, discovery, analytics, visualisation and collaboration.

 Data science methods